jnnl/minimal-js/README.md

 `npm run build`

-### Run a local server for previewing the production build (a production package in dist/ must exist)
+### Run a local server for previewing the production build

+Before running the preview, make sure that a production package built with `npm run build` exists in `dist/`.

 `npm run preview`